28.06.–5.10.2025

 Yedam Ann, Zauri Matikashvili, Jakob Schnetz and Rebecca Ramershoven, Jan Niklas Thape

-The artists featured in this exhibition explore what it means to be human in an age shaped by humanity and technology.
-They address experiences of time and space, repression and memory, privileges and disadvantages based on skin color and gender, dealing with illness, and old and new kinds of work through photography, video, and installations.
-They examine tensions between visibility and invisibility, production and exhaustion, belonging and alienation, revealing that our existence is defined by work, and that this work is not an end in itself.
-It is accompanied by hierarchies and relationships: Who works for whom or for what?
+The artists in this exhibition have engaged with what it means to be human in our era, an age shaped by humanity and technology.
+They explore experiences of time and space, repression and memory, privileges and disadvantages based on skin color and gender, dealing with illness, and old and new realities of work through photographs, videos, and installations.
+Tensions between visibility and invisibility, production and exhaustion, belonging and alienation are sounded out, revealing that our existence is defined by work and that this work is not an end in itself.
+Hierarchies and relationships go hand in hand with it: Who works for whom or what?
 Do computers work for us?
 Does our body work against us?
 Is the corporation our new family?

 Curators: Gertrud Peters and Johannes Raimann